swehtpantz/Massfuff/README.md

 by @swehtpantz
 ```

 Massffuf is a tool that uses interlace and ffuf to fuzz multiple domains at once with a given wordlist.
-Produces fuzzing data similar to that of reconftw, minus most of the false positives.
+Produces fuzzing data similar to that of reconftw, minus many false positives.

 Inspired by: